David Sobin

-David Sobin is a well known American inventor, and the CEO of BAMnet Corporation, the parent company of ReplayLocker.
-A 24-year AT&T Executive, he led the team which created the first DSL (Digital Subscriber Line) product in the early 1980s and deployed it globally.
+David Sobin is a well known American inventor, and the former CEO of BAMnet Corporation, the parent company of ReplayLocker.
+A 24-year AT&T Executive, he led the team which created the first DSL (Digital Subscriber Line) product and deployed it globally.
 While at Bell Labs, he was awarded a patent for his invention of a fiber optic backplane.
 He left AT&T/Lucent in 1996 to found his own DSL company, which was subsequently sold for approximately $50M in 1998.
 He holds BS and MS degrees in Electrical Engineering and Computer Science from NYU Polytechnic School of Engineering.